Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/common/control/index.rst

    :param k_comp: Compensation factor for the delay effect on the voltage vector angle.
                   The default is 1.5.
    :type k_comp: float, optional
+   :param u_cs0: Initial voltage (V) in stationary coordinates.
+This is used to compute
+                 the realized voltage.
+The default is 0.
+   :type u_cs0: float, optional
    :param overmodulation: Select one of the following overmodulation methods: minimum-magnitude-
                           error ("MME"); minimum-phase-error ("MPE"); six-step ("six_step").
 The default is "MME".